CamilleDang/proj2/README.md

 |:-------------------------:|:-------------------------:|
 |<img width="300" alt="blurred x gradient" src="blurredxg.jpg">  |  <img width="300" alt="blurred y gradient" src="blurredyg.jpg"> |

-Using the same procedure, we compute the gradient magnitude of this blurred image and subsequently binarized the gradient magnitude image (with a threshold of 0.25) to get the blurred edge image.
+Using the same procedure, we compute the gradient magnitude of this blurred image and subsequently binarized the gradient magnitude image (with a threshold of 0.2) to get the blurred edge image.
 Compared to the non-blurred image, we can see that both the blurred gradient magnitude image and blurred edge image have much thicker but smoother outlines around the edges.
 Both these resulting images have less noise compared to the results from the non-blurred images, especially at the bottom of the image, where the grainy noise from the original binarized edge image are completely absent in the blurred binarized edge image.

 | Combined Blurred Gradient Magnitude | Binarized Edge Image|
 |:-------------------------:|:-------------------------:|
 |<img width="300" alt="blurred gradient" src="blurred_gradient.jpg">  |  <img width="300" alt="blurred edge" src="blur_edge.jpg"> |

-I then
+As an alternative, we can convolve the 2D Gaussian filter with the D_x and D_y finite difference operators